Jacqueline Bloch

+Jacqueline Bloch (born 1967) is a French physicist, specialist in nanosciences.
+She is known for her research on polariton condensates.

 Biography

-Jacqueline Bloch is an ESPCI engineer, graduated in 1991 (106th promotion), with a DEA in condensed matter physics (1990).
+Jacqueline Bloch is the daughter of physicist Claude Bloch.
+She graduated as an ESPCI engineer in 1991 (106th promotion), with a DEA in condensed matter physics (1990).
 She holds a doctorate from the Pierre and Marie Curie University on the study of the optical properties of quantum wires.
 In 1994, she joined the CNRS and carried out her research at the L2M (Laboratoire de microstructures et de microélecroniques) in Bagneux, which moved and became the LPN (Laboratoire de photonique et nanostructures) in Marcoussis in 2001.
 In 1998, she spent a year there and carried out research at the Bell Laboratories.

-She is interested in the ultimate coupling between light and matter in close connection with semiconductor nanotechnologies.
-In particular, she has made important discoveries in the study of the physics of polaritons.
+Bloch is interested in the ultimate coupling between light and matter in close connection with semiconductor nanotechnologies.
+In particular, she has made important discoveries in the study of the physics of polariton condensates.

+In 2026, Bloch represented the Academy of Sciences as a member of the commission to develop a list of 72 women in STEM proposed to be added to the 72 men named on the Eiffel Tower.

+She has two sons, also scientists.